SamWindell/samwindell.github.io/_posts/2024-03-16-atomic-ref-list.md

 tags: programming c/c++
 ---

+_This blog post shows a point-in-time.
+Mirage is now known as Floe, and the source code for (including this atomic ref-list) is available on [Floe's Github](https://github.com/Floe-Synth/Floe)_

+---

 For [Mirage](https://frozenplain.com/mirage), I need to load sample-library configuration files from disk, including lots of audio files which need decoding into memory for other threads to use.
 A [new update](https://frozenplain.com/code-your-own-libraries-devlog-5/) that I'm working on makes this a little trickier because it introduces the requirement that the set of audio files can change on the fly; changes to the Lua configuration script should cause Mirage to automatically apply them.

 This is a problem of sharing memory across threads.
 The requirements are as follows: